 Frontal lectures from remote streaming with audio-visual material.
 Lectures will be recorded and uploaded on Elly

 Assessment methods and criteria

-Written examination, consisting of three open questions.
-The final score will be computed by attributing a maximum score of 10 to each of the 3 questions, for a maximum final score of 30/30.
+Oral examination in streaming, consisting of two questions.
+The final score will be computed by attributing a maximum score of 15 to each of the 2 questions, for a maximum final score of 30/30.

-The evaluation of open questions is based on the following criteria:
+The evaluation of answers is based on the following criteria:

 1) Content skills or how detailed the candidate addresses the topic;

 2) Exposing skills, i.e., how precise is the language used by the candidate to expose the concepts;